Please note: The award nomination and grant application period for 2019 is now closed.

 - Young Citizen of the Year: All residents of Macedon Ranges Shire are eligible.
 Nominees must be under the age of 30 on 26 January 2018.

 - Community Achievement: This award recognises significant contributions to community life within the Macedon Ranges.
 The award can be conferred on an individual or a group and acknowledges:

 - an event or activity bringing credit or recognition to a community through cultural, environmental or sporting achievement.

 - Arts Ambassador: This award recognises an individual or group within Macedon Ranges Shire that has actively worked in and/or promoted the arts.

 All above awards can apply to significant service/achievements made in the past calendar year or acknowledged continued service to the community over a period of time.

 - Community Event: This award recognises the contribution a community event has made to civic life within Macedon Ranges Shire over the past twelve months.

-Nominations are now open and will close Wednesday 31 October.
-A report will be presented to the Ordinary Council Meeting on Wednesday 19 December 2018 with all nominators notified after that date.
+The nomination period is now closed.
+A report will be presented to the Ordinary Council Meeting on Wednesday 19 December 2018 with all nominators and successful nominees notified after that date.

 Many celebrations and activities happen in the Macedon Ranges on Australia Day.